Indigo DQM Data Backup / Restore allows active Data Asset Stores to be securely backed up and restored using the Backup Utility.

-Encryption Passwords are used to create Strong Encryption Keys for the AES 256 System.
+Encryption passwords are used to create strong encryption keys for the AES 256 Advanced Encryption Standard.

-A secure Password must be setup in the Program Settings and Options or applied to an individual Data Asset Store.
-By default a global Encryption Password will be used but it is recommenced that you create your own unique Password.
+A secure password must be setup in 'Program Settings and Options' or applied to an individual Data Asset Store.
+By default a global encryption password will be used but it is recommenced that you create your own unique password.

-Encryption Passwords must match when Encrypting / Decrypting Data.
-It is recommended that a copy of your Password be stored in a secure Location.
-If you lose the Password it will be impossible to Decrypt any Encrypted Data.
+Encryption passwords must match when encrypting / decrypting data.
+It is recommended that a copy of your password be stored in a secure location.
+If you lose the password it will be impossible to decrypt any encrypted data.

 With AES-256 bit encryption you can be assured that you will be the only one who can access your critical information.